 The Circular attempts to provide a framework and guidelines for the kind of food that could be sold in school canteens, with the goal of discouraging the sale of high-calorie foods, sugar-sweetened beverages, and other foods perceived as unhealthy

 The Scorecard program, which was initially piloted in Ankara and is currently being scaled up nationwide, attempts to encourage increased physical activity among children in secondary schools and high schools through personalized schemes.
 The case study aims to explore the factors which led the government to focus on fighting and controlling obesity for children and adolescents in schools.
 The case study focuses on the interventions described above, and examines the obstacles faced during implementation (delivery challenges), the position and engagement of involved stakeholders, and how their position influenced the design and implementation of the interventions.

-Confronting Childhood Obesity Rapidly changing dietary habits and decreasing physical activity levels of children and adolescents lead to increased obesity prevalence in the country.
+Rapidly changing dietary habits and decreasing physical activity levels of children and adolescents have led to increased obesity prevalence in the country.
 These changes are driven by a complex mix of factors

 Delivery Challenges: Stakeholder Engagement and Organizational Capacity

 The programs have faced a number of implementation challenges, mostly centered around population and stakeholder awareness, stakeholder engagement, organizational capacity, and basic infrastructure.
 These challenges are being addressed by maintaining the lines of communication with the stakeholders to foster collaboration, by delegating greater responsibility to the implementing actors, and by intensifying organizational capacity building.